 Coronavirus Update (September 2020)

-NGAGE will continue to adhere to the government guidelines around COVID-19 that are in place at the time an appointment is made.
-Since the easing of lockdown, socially-distanced face-to-face sessions and welfare checks continue outdoors.
+NGAGE will continue to adhere to the government guidelines for social care services around COVID-19 that are in place at the time an appointment is made.
+While home visits, except in exceptional circumstances, are still not happening, school visits, socially-distanced face-to-face sessions and welfare checks continue outdoors.
 Masks may be worn indoors or in enclosed spaces.